AmandaaBastos/AmandaaBastos/README.md

   - 🌿 I'm currently studying Computer Engeneering at UFBA - Federal University of Bahia

-  - 🍀 Now, I'm working as a backend development intern at Mercado Eletrônico
+  - 🍀 Now, I'm working as a backend developer intern at Mercado Eletrônico
 </p>

 <details>